DesktopECHO/xWSL/README.md

 xWSL is accessible from anywhere on your network, you connect to it via Microsoft's Remote Desktop Client (mstsc.exe)

-**From an elevated CMD.EXE prompt** change to your desired install directory and type/paste the following command:
+**INSTRUCTIONS:  From an elevated CMD.EXE prompt change to your desired install directory and type/paste the following command:**

 ```
 PowerShell -command "wget https://github.com/DesktopECHO/xWSL/raw/master/xWSL.cmd -UseBasicParsing -OutFile xWSL.cmd ; .\xWSL.cmd"